 The moisturizer uses the physical block power duo of titanium dioxide and zinc oxide for an SPF of 30.
 And true to its California roots, Coola emphasizes natural ingredients and chooses physical over chemical sunscreen, which makes it a good pick for sensitive skin.

-COOLA Face Mineral Sunscreen SPF 30, Unscented, 1.7 Fl Oz
+COOLA Mineral Face Matte Tint Sunscreen, SPF 30, Reef-Safe, Unscented 1.7 Fl Oz

 Coola's SPF 30 mineral tinted sunscreen uses physical blockers and is rated water-resistant for up to 40 minutes.